HTTP request verification

 Using the Fetch API in an app is the same as using it anywhere else, but before you can release your app publicly, we require that your app's backend verifies the authenticity of incoming requests.
 This ensures that requests are arriving from the app and not from some other, potentially malicious source.

-Some standard web APIs are not available.
+Some standard web APIs aren't available.
 To learn more, see Content Security Policy.

 Step 1: Get a JWT from Canva